mik284/Learning-concepts/README.md

 All in all, if you simply have a one-time task (e.g., initializing an application), an IIFE is a great way to get something done without polluting your the global environment with extra variables.
 Cleaning up the global namespace decreases the chance of collisions with duplicate variable names, after all.
 ## 🔗 http://adripofjavascript.com/blog/drips/an-introduction-to-iffes-immediately-invoked-function-expressions.html
 ## 🔗 https://benalman.com/news/2010/11/immediately-invoked-function-expression/

+# Object-Oriented Programming
+- objects in JavaScript can represent real-life things.
+That is, objects can have properties to represent attributes or characteristics, as well as methods to represent actions that can be performed.
+- Using the analogy of spoken language, you can think of objects as nouns, such as a "dog" or a "car."
+Values of properties are adjectives, such as "blue."
+Methods, then, are the verbs, such as "bark" or "drive."